(Warning! Potential spoilers for Avengers: Endgame)

 I watched Avengers: Endgame when it came out in theaters.
 I didn’t enjoy it as much as the previous entry, Infinity War.

+While Infinity War had a compelling story, Endgame felt like they’d painted themselves into a corner and didn’t really know how to end off their story.
+Instead of finding a logical conclusion, the writers decided to resort to time-travel to magically fix the conflict they’d set up.
+Perhaps they thought they were being clever but it felt lazy and poorly thought out to me.
 For one thing, how they went about the time travel felt confusing.
 Everything that had happened up to the present time had happened–but it was also okay to change everything in that sequence of events as well and do new stuff that somehow didn’t unravel it.
 Captain America had to make certain to return the Infinity Stones to their proper time and place so history went about the proper sequence it had originally–but then we can also have Thanos and his warriors come to the present with no consequences.
 Gamora died in a sacrifice to get the Soul Stone but now she’s alive too.
 You can’t have it both ways!

 One grevious problem with Endgame is the fact that Captain America goes back in time and marries his long lost love, Peggy Carter.
 This invalidates the whole short-lived Agent Carter TV series (which may or may not have been in-continuity in the first place since Marvel seems to have changed its mind somewhere along the line).
 Regardless of continuity issues, there’s a bigger problem with that: